Back Porch Scampi: An Easy 20-minute Meal

-I’ve talked about feta cheese, shrimp, and pasta before on the blog when I shared my dad Grover’s recipe with you last summer.
+I previously talked about feta cheese, shrimp, and pasta on the blog when I shared my dad's shrimp and pasta salad recipe with you in 2011.
 I love those flavors together.
-But today’s recipe for “Let’s Eat Y’all”, even though it has some common ingredients, is deliciously different.
+This baked scampi-type dish has some of the same ingredients but takes shrimp, feta, and pasta in a different direction.

 This Greek Scampi can easily be prepared in 20 minutes.